Do you experience dull aches, sharp pains, pressure in your tummy or pelvic area that is either intermittent or constant?

 8. Interstitial Cystitis

 Interstitial cystitis is not an infection but is due to an inflamed bladder.
-It’s more common in women in their 30’s and 40’s.
-Interstitial cystitis can cause women to wee urgently and frequently, they can also experience discomfort when weeing, and pain during sex.
+It’s more common in a person's 30’s and 40’s.
+Interstitial cystitis can cause us to wee urgently and frequently and also experience discomfort when weeing, and pain during sex.